 Females begin to emerge from their winter abodes when the accumulated Growing Degree Days (GDD) reach 84.
 This roughly coincides with the full bloom of northern lights forsythia (Forsythiaxintermedia), speckled alder (Alnus incana), and cornelian cherry dogwood (Cornus mas).
 We are just about at the magic GDD number of 84 in southern Ohio and phenological events indicate the weevils should be stirring.

-Of course, the clock is ticking with executing the first suppression tool for the season: applying a "borer spray" to protect conifer terminals against this weevil.
-Females use their chewing mouthparts located at the tip of their long snout (rostrum) to chew small holes through the bark to feed on the sugar and nutrient rich phloem.
-Eventually, they turn around and deposit an egg in some of these holes.
+The females use their chewing mouthparts located at the tip of their long snout (rostrum) to chew small holes through the bark to feed on the sugar and nutrient-rich phloem.
+Eventually, they will turn around and deposit an egg in some of these holes.

 The resulting white, legless, slightly curved, grub-like larvae tunnel downward side-by-side just beneath the bark feeding on the phloem.
 Pupation later this season is marked by the construction of so-called "chip cocoons" by the larvae prior to entering the pupal stage.

 Infested leaders wilt, turn brown, and die.
 Dead leaders occurring in mid-summer which sometimes have a curved "shepherd's crook" appearance is another calling card of this weevil.
 New adults emerge from the infested terminals late in the season to feed and mate.
 Females of this second generation then crawl to the duff to spend the winter in preparation for sneaking up on us next spring.